sleepybuns/Team6-P4-Fixing-Team8/Projects/P3/README.md

 -
 ### is_pacman_in_range()
 * Return type: `boolean`
-* Description: This method supplements the 'Ghost.attack()' method, checking the Ghost's surroundings for Pacman.
+* Description: This method supplements the `Ghost.attack()` method, checking the Ghost's surroundings for Pacman.
 If Pacman is within the attack radius (x±1,y±1) of Ghost then the method returns true, otherwise the method returns false.
 * Examples:
     ```java
     //ghost at location (5,3)